trurl-master/jsdom-testing-mocks/README.md

 ## Mock ResizeObserver

 Provides a way of triggering resize observer events.
-It's up to you to mock elements' sizes.
+It's up to you to mock elements' sizes (the element will not be in the list of entries it its size is 0).
 If your component uses `contentRect` provided by the callback, you must mock element's `getBoundingClientRect` (for exemple using a helper function `mockElementBoundingClientRect` provided by the lib)

-_Currently the mock doesn't take into account multi-column layouts, so `borderBoxSize` and `contentBoxSize` will contain only one full-sized item_

 Example, using `React Testing Library`: